 “Traditional medicine wasn’t helping, and [the acupuncturist] was lovely and affordable,” Boyson said, adding she’d feel good after each visit, but this time the effects didn’t stick.

-One analysis looked at seven studies that compared the effect of acupuncture against a sham acupuncture procedure to treat tension headaches.
-The group that received the sham procedure had headaches 7 to 16 days a month, while those who had the real deal suffered two fewer headachy days.
+The group that received the sham (placebo) procedure had headaches 7 to 16 days a month, while those who had the real acupuncture suffered two fewer days with headache.
 Everyone had a minimum of six weekly treatments.

-Narda Robinson, an osteopath who uses acupuncture, says that when she treats headaches, she does a careful examination of not only the patient’s head, but also the neck and back and posture.
+Narda Robinson, an osteopath who uses acupuncture, says that when she treats headaches, she does a careful examination of not only the patient’s head, but also the neck and back and the patient’s posture.

-“I am accustomed to whole-person medicine — not focusing on one part at the exclusion of others,” she told Heathline.
+“I am accustomed to whole-person medicine — not focusing on one part at the exclusion of others,” she told Healthline.

 Robinson, who runs CuraCore Integrative Medicine & Education Center in Fort Collins, Colorado, is also a veterinarian.